Nobuo Uematsu

 Nobuo Uematsu (植松 伸夫, Uematsu Nobuo) is a Japanese composer and keyboardist best known for his contributions to the Final Fantasy video game series by Square Enix.
-A self-taught musician, he began playing the piano at the age of twelve, with English singer-songwriter Elton John as one of his biggest influences in pursuing a musical career.
+A self-taught musician, he began playing the piano at the age of twelve.
 Uematsu joined Square in 1986, where he first met Final Fantasy creator Hironobu Sakaguchi.
 The two later worked together on many games at the company, most notably in the Final Fantasy series.
 After nearly two decades with Square, Uematsu left in 2004 to create his own production company and music label, Dog Ear Records.
 He has since composed music as a freelancer for other games, including ones developed by Square Enix and Sakaguchi's studio Mistwalker.

 Many soundtracks and arranged albums of Uematsu's game scores have been released.
 Pieces from his video game works have been performed in various Final Fantasy concerts, where he has worked with conductor Arnie Roth and Game Concerts producer Thomas Böcker on several of these performances.
 Uematsu was also the keyboardist in The Black Mages in the 2000s, which played various hard rock versions of his Final Fantasy compositions.
 He has since performed with the Earthbound Papas, which he formed as the successor to The Black Mages in 2011.
 Uematsu has made several listings in Britain's Classic FM Hall of Fame, with the station referring to him as the Beethoven of game music.